BlakeDarrow/DarrowRecipes/source/sphinx/recipes/SplitPeaSoup.rst

 Directions
 =========================================================

 1. Add all the ingredients except for the fresh parsley to the crockpot and stir together.
 2. Cook on low heat for 7 to 8 hours or high for five hours.
 3. Serve soup hot garnished with fresh chopped parsley.
 4. The soup will thicken as it cools; if you wanna thin it out just add additional water.

 Note: This soup freezes beautifully.
 Stored in an airtight container for up to three months in the freezer.

 ------

 #

-| This recipe has not been edited.
+| Blake edited 'Split Pea Soup' at 1:09:55 PM on 4-6-2023.
-| Melanie created 'Split Pea Soup' at 4:41:33 PM on 4-5-2023.
+| Melanie created 'Split Pea Soup' at 4:41:33 PM on 4-5-2023